 Delta 8 THC is illegal in Arkansas.

 Arkansas laws have made it difficult to issue medical marijuana prescriptions to residents, making it even more difficult for out-of-state visitors seeking them.
-Delta 8 THC is still illegal in Arkansas and is listed with the rest of the controlled substances.
+Delta 8 THC is still illegal in Arkansas and is listed with the other controlled substances.

 Colorado has changed its stance on Delta 8 THC.
 It is now saying any isomers that come from CBD or hemp-derived material such as Delta 8 THC, D9, and D10 are now illegal to manufacture, produce, sell or buy in the state of Colorado.